MESH-Research/Pilcrow/docs/contributing/architechture.md

 ## Containers

-CCR is designed around a multi-container docker architecure.
+CCR is designed around a multi-container docker architecture.
 There are three primary containers that serve the application:

 - **[Proxy:](#proxy-nginx)** An NGiNX container that proxies outside requests into the application.
 - **Application:** A PHPFPM container that serves the backend GraphQL API